 Only move them yourself

 Your cousin Richard is a really nice guy, but he isn’t as worried about your fragile stuff as you are.
 If you really want keep your fragile stuff safe, we recommend moving them on your own - or only with the help of people you really trust.
+Make sure you're especially prepared by taking the time to limber up and stretch before moving anything.

 A dropped box can be more than a few broken dishes; it can give you a broken heart.
 We don’t want you feeling that way.